 2. Poor airflow.

 As powerful as the fans on your computer are, they won’t run properly without proper airflow.
 Clearing blocked air ducts and vents with a few bursts of compressed air can help your computer run like new again.
 Different tasks and programs on a computer age the hardware at different rates.

-3. Problems with thermal interface.
+3. Problems with the thermal interface.

 Aside from fans, there is a system that delivers the heat from key components to the radiators, so the air flow can cool it.
-Those are CPU fan and thermal paste between it and CPU cover.
+Those are the CPU fan and the thermal paste between it and the CPU cover.
 Dried-dust paste, improper placement of the fan, dust-choked radiator – all these things may lead to overheating and stress test failure.

 4. Hardware that’s past its prime.

 Seeing disappointing results may sometimes be not a sign of problems with your computer, but a sign of obsolescence.
-Computers are designed to last as long as they can, but at certain point they lose the ability to withstand the modern loads.
-CPU that is over 10 years old may be overclocked to higher rates than modern-day processors – but that will not give him larger cache size and newest instruction sets.
+Computers are designed to last as long as they can, but at a certain point they lose the ability to withstand the modern loads.
+CPU that is over 10 years old may be overclocked to higher rates than modern-day processors – but that will not give him a larger cache size and the newest instruction sets.

 5. You’re weighed down by junk.

 Some systems may suffer not because of old or damaged hardware, but because of junk files and programs acting as ballast.
 Consider cleaning apps you haven’t been used for a long time, remove file remnants of the removed programs, and clean the registry.